 We can also customize optical filters for your device, as requested.
 These are optical windows with dyes injected into the substrate in manufacturing, or with special coatings, and they transmit selective bands or colors of light.

-Our optical windows are suitable for a wide range of applications, from military defense to scientific experimentation, manufacturing, lasers, and high precision photography.
+Our high quality optical windows are suitable for a wide range of applications, from military defense to scientific experimentation, manufacturing, lasers, and high precision photography.